Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Invariant compact subset

 \subsection{Compact invariant subset}

-Now we are finally ready to construct the invariant compact subset $\mathcal{C}_f$.
-In the first theorem we present the construction and prove invariance.
-A statement that $\mathcal{C}_f$ is compact will be the content of the second theorem afterwards.
+We are finally ready to construct the invariant compact subset $\mathcal{C}_f$.
+In the first theorem we present the construction and prove the invariance.
+The statement that $\mathcal{C}_f$ is compact will be the content of the second theorem afterwards.

-\begin{thm}[Invariant subset] Let $f=c\circ\exp$ be the quasiregular function defined in Section~\ref{sec:setup_and_contraction} so that $P_f$ contains only finitely many non-trivial clusters.
+\begin{thm}[Invariant subset] Let $f=c\circ f_0$ be the quasiregular function defined in Section~\ref{sec:setup_and_contraction} so that $P_f$ contains only finitely many non-trivial clusters.
 Further, let $\rho\in\mathcal{P}'$ and $\mathcal{C}_f(\rho)\subset\mathcal{T}_f$ be the \emph{closure} of the set of points in the \tei\ space $\mathcal{T}_f$ represented by $\id$-type maps $\varphi$ for which there exists an isotopy $\varphi_u, u\in[0,1]$ \idt\ maps such that $\varphi_0=\id$, $\varphi_1=\varphi$, and the following conditions are simultaneously satisfied. \begin{enumerate} \item (Marked points stay inside of $D_\rho$) If $j\leq N_i$,

 \item (Precise asymptotics outside of $D_\rho$) If $j>N_i$, then

 \item (Separation inside of $D_\rho$) If $j\leq N_i,l\leq N_k,ij\neq kl$, and $n=\min\{N_i+1-j, N_k+1-l\}$, then \item (Bounded homotopy) If $j\leq N_i$, then